 - C — Context: The background of the situation

-- O — Objective: What you want to obtain
+- O — Objective: What you want to achieve

 - S — Style: The voice or writing style